-Staten Island Nursing Home Abuse Lawyers
+Staten Island Nursing Home Abuse Attorney

 Studies indicate that elder abuse, neglect, and exploitation increases an individual’s risk of death by 300 percent.
 Individuals—particularly women—who have been verbally abused show a greater decline in mental capacity.
 Overall, residents who have been abused have higher incidences of depression, psychological distress, and emotional issues than those who do not experience abuse.

 If you or your loved one were the victim of nursing home neglect, contact our experienced Staten Island nursing home negligence lawyers today, and let us see what we can do to help you.

 New York law entitles individuals to recover damages for injuries caused by a facility’s negligent actions.
 Victims may be entitled to seek damages for nursing home abuse, neglect, or exploitation through a personal injury lawsuit.
 The Staten Island Nursing Home Abuse lawyers at Jacoby & Meyers, LLP, are standing by to help you if you or a loved one are suffering abuse or neglect at the hands of a caregiver.